zhenyamisyuryow/GoIT_Team-5/README.md

 - Display contacts or notes in a paginated manner.
 - Display contacts whose birthdays are in the next requested days.

+## Installation

+1. Clone the repository: `git clone https://github.com/zhenyamisyuryow/Py_Wiazrds_Virtual_assistant.git`
+2. Navigate to the project directory: `cd virtual-assistant`
+3. Install package: `pip install .`

 ## Usage

-1. Clone the repository: `git clone https://github.com/yourusername/virtual-assistant.git`
-2. Navigate to the project directory: `cd virtual-assistant`
+1. Run 'virtual_assistant' command in a terminal from anywhere on your computer.
+2. Type in help to get a list of all available commands, operatable items and their descriptions.
-3. Run the main script: `python main.py`
+3. Type in the command.
+4. Type in the item/items you want to operate with (you can type in multiple items at once).
+5. Proceed with the instructions.
+6. Type bye, good bye, close or exit to save existing data and terminate the program.

 ## Commands